Brown Sugar & Toffee Sourdough Discard Cookies

 Notes

-• I always like to slightly underbake my cookies in order to obtain a chewier texture.
+• Baking: I always like to slightly underbake my cookies in order to obtain a chewier texture.
 They will continue to cook briefly on the cookie sheet once they are pulled out of the oven.

 If you loved this recipe for sourdough discard cookies, make sure to come back and leave a comment and a 5 star rating!
 I would love to hear how these cookies turned out for you.